 The following screens illustrate the General parameters used in the sample configuration for the Interworking Profile named Avaya-SM.
 Most parameters retain default values.
-In the sample configuration, T.38 Support was unchecked as Windstream does not support T.38 faxing, and Hold Support was set for RFC3264.
+In the sample configuration, T.38 Support was checked to enable T.38 faxing, and Hold Support was set for RFC3264.

-Click Next to advance to configure Privacy and DTMF general parameters, which can retain default values.
+Click Next (not shown) to advance to configure Privacy and DTMF general parameters, which can retain default values.
+The following screen shows the complete General tab used in the sample configuration for the interworking profile named Avaya-SM.

 The parameters in all other tabs may retain default settings.
-Click Finish when done, or Back to edit a previous entry.